Vital Records Online

 Order with confidence

-Learn how to order Kentucky birth certificates from the Kentucky Cabinet for Health and Family Services (CHFS) - Office of Vital Statistics (OVS).
+Learn how to order a Kentucky birth certificate from the Kentucky Cabinet for Health and Family Services (CHFS) - Office of Vital Statistics (OVS).
 The current processing time is 5 to 30 days.
 The state fee is $10.00 per birth certificate.
 The individuals authorized to order a Kentucky birth certificate are not restricted.

-How to Order State of Kentucky Birth Certificates
+How to Order a Kentucky Birth Certificate

 Person ordering a birth certificate with a phone using VRO